-Statement of Usage: All requests for technology must be made by the Interest Group Program Planner at the time of final program submissions (normally, this is around mid-November).
-Any requests made after that time will not be honored.
+Statement of Usage: All requests for technology must be made by the Interest Group Program Planner at the time of final program submissions.
+Any requests made after that time may not be honored.
 Upon receiving those requests, the Convention Planner will review the importance and necessity of the requests, examining the individual submission and its purpose.
 Those programs ranked highest by the program planner that incorporate technology will be given priority.
 Those with lower rankings will likely not allow technology to be included in the program.

 The decision to provide technology will be guided by 1) the Convention Planner’s budget, 2) the need and necessity of the technology for the execution of the program, and 3) the availability of technology.
 In some cases, the ECA 2nd Vice-President’s school may be able to assist in securing technology.
 However, ECA Convention Planners should not expect this assistance.

-ECA will not approve requests for the following technology: personal computers, laser printers, satellite links, teleconference equipment, LCD panels and projectors, video data projects, and digital versatile/video disc equipment.
-Although ECA members may wish to rent this equipment from the hotel at their own expense, those individuals are responsible for the equipment, including protecting it from damage and theft.
+ECA will not approve requests for the following technology: computers, laser printers, satellite links, teleconference equipment, video data projects, and digital versatile/video disc equipment.
+Although ECA members may wish to rent this equipment at their own expense, those individuals are responsible for the equipment, including protecting it from damage and theft.
 Further, ECA is not responsible for this equipment.
 Finally, the hotel should not be expected to provide service for, or assistance with, personal technology that is brought into the hotel.
 Although every effort will be made to provide technology as requested, the Convention Planner will necessarily examine whether the integrity of the submission will be jeopardized if technology is not available.

 To view and print this information in PDF, please click the link below:

 ECA Convention Recording and Use of Social Media